-As mentioned in the introduction, HSBC is organised by its global businesses and global support functions as well as by a regional and country oversight model.
+As mentioned in the introduction, HSBC is organized by its global businesses and global support functions as well as by a regional and country oversight model.

 The global businesses are Commercial Banking, Global Banking and Markets and Wealth and Personal Banking.
 HIIB forms part of the Wealth and Personal Banking Business (WPB).
 WPB provides a full range of retail banking and wealth services from personal banking to ultra-high net worth individuals and their families.
-It offers locally-tailored products and services across multiple channels for customers' everyday banking needs, as well as insurance, investments, and Private Wealth Solutions for those with more sophisticated requirements.
+It offers locally tailored products and services across multiple channels for customers' everyday banking needs, as well as insurance, investments, and Private Wealth Solutions for those with more sophisticated requirements.

 As an investment and insurance broker in the Philippines, the Company distributes insurance products exclusively to WPB customers.
-HIIB has partnerships with Pru Life of UK, Manulife Philippines, AZ PNB Life, ATRAM and BPI Asset Management and Trust Corporation to distribute their accredited products.
+HIIB has exclusive insurance partnership with AZ PNB Life, ATRAM and BPI Asset Management and Trust Corporation to distribute their accredited products.

-The Company is supported by a number of corporate functions.
+The Company is supported by several corporate functions.
 The functions include Corporate Governance and Secretariat, Communications, Public Affairs, Finance, Compliance, Human Resources, Internal Audit, Legal, Marketing, Risk, Strategy and Planning, Sustainability and Digital Business Services (DBS).
 DBS provides real estate, procurement, technology and operational services to the business.